siddht4/linux-kernel-utilities/README.md

 # Linux Kernel Utilities
 ## Descriptions

-### Compile a kernel from source
+### Compile a kernel from source: `compile_linux_kernel.sh`
-#### compile_linux_kernel.sh
 Bash script that will poll http://www.kernel.org for available kernels and present the user with an xconfig GUI for manually selecting options.
 This script will also check the downloaded archive against the PGP signature file.

 ----
-### Download precompiled Ubuntu kernel
+### Download precompiled Ubuntu kernel: `update_ubuntu_kernel.sh`
-#### update_ubuntu_kernel.sh
 Bash script that will poll https://kernel.ubuntu.com for available precompiled kernels and present the user with a menu for selection.
 It is set to currently filter for kernels at v4.
 Both **generic** and **lowlatency** choices are provided.

-**Note:** The user *MUST* save a configuration from the GUI even if defaults are used.
+**Note:** The user **MUST** save a configuration from the GUI even if defaults are used.
 The configuration routine will pull the current machine's configuration in to the utility as a base.

 ----
-### Remove all inactive kernels
+### Remove all inactive kernels: `remove_old_kernels.sh`
-#### remove_old_kernels.sh
 Bash script that will purge **ALL** inactive kernels.

 This may not be prudent for some as this will leave no default / backup safety kernel.
 The only kernel that will remain is the currently loaded version.
 It is highly recommended that a reboot be performed before executing this script.

 ----
 ## Usage